tomcl/HowToUseGitTJWC/README.md

 |Eddie local master | _E_ --> _C_ --> _B_ --> _A_ |

-David now cannot Push to central, because that would lead to an origin Commit history with two HEADs, _D_ and _E_.
+David now cannot Push, because that would lead to an origin Commit history with two HEADs, _D_ and _E_.
 The (usual) solution is to reconcile the changes from _D_ and _E_ in a **Merge** operation, and Push the result.
 This is all done by David, locally, as follows:

 * Commit _D_ (already done by David locally)
 * Fetch central (David's local copy is now aware of Eddie's _E_ commit).
 NB Fetch is normally Done automatically by Pull.
 * Pull central.
-This merges _E_ with _D_ locally - resolving collisions as necessary - creating a new Commit _F_.
+This merges _E_ with _D_ in David's local working tree - resolving collisions as necessary - also creating a new Commit _F_ in David's commit tree.
-* Test _F_ to check it still works
+* David tests _F_ to check it still works.
-* Push to central: both _E_ and _F_ will be pushed to the central repo creating a diamond-shaped commit history with HEAD _F_ as below.
-The commit is now allowed because _F_ is a single common HEAD.
-Note that in Git, because of merges, a commit such as _F_ can have more than one parent.
+* David Pushes.
+Both _E_ and _F_ will be pushed to the central repository creating a diamond-shaped commit history with HEAD _F_ as below.
+The commit _F_ is allowed because _F_ is a single common HEAD to the master branch.
+Note that in Git, because of merges, a commit such as _F_ can have more than one parent, in this case _D_ and _E_.

 <p align="center">
 <img src="gw2.jpg"> </img>
 </p>

-This picture leaves out one important detail: the distinction between the HEAD of the local *master* branch of the repo - set to the merge result _F_ - and the *working tree of files* visible to David.
-The merge operation in the Pull updates local files so that they are the the same as _F_.
+This picture leaves out one important detail: the distinction between the HEAD of the local *master* branch in the repository commit tree - set to the merge result _F_ - and the *working tree of files* visible to David.
+The merge operation in the Pull updates local files so that they are the the same as _F_ so in this case there is no difference.

 ### When Automatic Merge Fails

-Most of the time when using Git merges happen invisibly, and automatically.
-Updating local files with new origin/master commits these are first fetched, updating the local origin/master branch, and then automatically merged, updating local files.
+Most of the time when using Git merges happen invisibly, and automatically, as above.
+Updating local files with new origin/master commits these are first fetched, updating the commit tree origin/master branch, and then automatically merged, updating local working tree.
 The two operations are done together with a **Pull** command.

-There are two cases where automatic merging is impossible:
+There are three cases where automatic merging is impossible:

 1. A file is concurrently deleted and modified
 2. The same line of a file is concurrently changed
+3. Adjacent lines of a file are changed enough that git cannot work out how lines match.

 #### Merge Conflict Walkthrough